It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 His remarks are dangerously divisive, certainly unbefitting a man who is to hold such a highly esteemed leadership role as the majority leader of the Senate.

-Regardless of how he intended his statement to be interpreted, it was wrong to say it.
+Regardless of how he intended his statement to be interpreted, it was wrong to say it, and I strongly disagree with it.

 Maxine Waters helped me get my mind right on this.

-Maxine Waters spanked Dashel.
+Maxine Waters spanked Daschell.

-Dashell went out and took back what he had said.
+Daschell went out and took back what he had said.

-This apology, it was insulting and not the words that you would expect from the next Senate majority leader.
+It was insulting and not the words that you would expect from the next Senate majority leader.

-Bob Menendez, Democrat New Jersey, Cuban American, called Lott's apology a day late and a dollar short.
+Bob Menendez, Democrat, New Jersey, Cuban American, called Lott's apology a day late and a dollar short.

 That's story one.

-Lot hope's third apology is the charm.
+Lot Hope's third apology is the charm.

-Mississippi Senator Trent Lott gave broadcast interviews Wednesday to expand on his apology for saying America would not have so many problems if it had elected Strom Thurman to president in 1948.
+Urgently trying to quell a growing controversy, Mississippi Senator Trent Lott gave broadcast interviews Wednesday to expand on his apology for saying America would not have so many problems if it had elected Strom Thurmond to president in 1948.

-The words were terrible, and I regret it.
+The words were terrible and I regret it.

 I don't accept those policies of the past at all.